Ch0p1k3/PathPlanningAlgorithms-Dijkstra-Astar-/README.md

     * "starty" - the start coordinate y.
     * "finishx" - the finish coordinate x.
     * "finishy" - the finish coordinate y.
     * Coordinates are non-negative.
 The top left corner has coordinates (0, 0).
-The first coordinate changes by rows, the second by columns.
+The first coordinate is the index of row, the second coordinate is the index of column.
     * Tag "grid" describes your map, where each line is separated by a "line" tag.
 "0" is free cell, "1" is obstruction.
   * Tag "algorithm" describes the algrithm options.
     * "searchtype" - the type of the search.
 Arguments are "dijkstra" or "astar".
 Dijkstra and A* algorithm, respectively.